 It is better to wear shoes or sandals that can be closed, as flip-flops or slippers may get stuck in the gaps making you unbalanced.

 Which bridge is famous in Tawang?

-Chakzam bridge is the oldest, most famous and most visited bridge in Tawang.
+Chakzam bridge, built over Tawang river or Tawang chu, is the oldest, most famous and most visited bridge in Tawang.

 Do you know a trusted Tour Consultant, who can provide safe and enjoyable trip in Arunachal Pradesh?

 We were in the able and safe hands of Holiday Scout, and we recommend them without hesitation.
 They had completely curated our 11 days in Western part of Arunachal Pradesh.

 It looks like a bamboo bridge. why is it called an iron bridge?

 The Chakzam bridge is called an iron bridge because it was built with iron chains that spanned the river.
 On top of that woven bamboo strips were placed to make it easier for the users to walk across.
 The original iron chains can be seen at the ends, under the bridge and on the sides.